University Awards for the Advancement of Women

 - Participated in and assisted in the establishment of academic mentoring for women.

 Process: The Carolina Women’s Center manages the award process on behalf of the Offices of the Chancellor and the Executive Vice Chancellor and Provost.
-In early Spring semester, nominations are solicited.
+Nominations are solicited in the late Fall.
 Award recipients are selected by a committee made up of faculty, staff, and students from across campus.
 Faculty and staff recipients each receive $5000.
 In 2016, the award for a student split into two awards: one for an undergraduate student, and one for a graduate or professional student or postdoctoral scholar; each recipient receives $2500.
 Awardees are honored in a ceremony during the Carolina Women’s Center’s annual Gender Week Celebration in the spring.

 In no more than 750 words, please address directly how the nominee meets one or more of the award’s criteria, using specific examples to support the nomination.
 Strong nominations may also include letters of support from other individual’s or groups.
 A maximum of two additional supporting letters (suggested limit 250 words) are permitted but not required.
 These letters may be submitted via fax (919-843-5619), campus mail (Carolina Women’s Center, CB# 3302), or emailed pdf (firstname.lastname@example.org).
 Please be sure to indicate in the cover sheet or subject line whose nomination the letter supports.

 There are a number of other awards for which nominees might also be eligible and/or better candidates.
 Please see the list of links below.

 2017: Susan Girdler, Beatriz Riefkohl Muniz, Olivia Bass, Kaylee Llewellyn

 2016: Sheila Kannappan, Jackie Overton, Mary Shen, Leslie Gabriela Morales

 2014: Karen Booth, Donna Bickford, Audrey Rose Verde